 Cyanoacrylate is a sticky substance found in many glues.
-Cyanoacrylate poisoning occurs when someone swallows this substance or gets it on the skin.
+Cyanoacrylate poisoning occurs when someone swallows this substance or gets it on their skin.

-Wash exposed areas with warm water immediately.
+Wash exposed areas with warm water right away.
 If the glue gets on the eyelids, try to keep the eyelids separated.
-If the eye becomes glued shut, seek emergency medical care immediately.
+If the eye becomes glued shut, get emergency medical care right away.
 If the eye is partially open, flush with cool water for 15 minutes.

 Before Calling Emergency

 - Person's age, weight, and condition

 - Time it was swallowed or touched the skin